I, (Annoyed Grunt)-Bot: Reception

+Viewing figures

+The episode was watched by 16.30 million viewers, which was the 13th most-watched show that week.

+Critical response

-DVD Movie Guide's Colin Jacobson was critical of the episode, saying it "starts pretty well but droops before too long.
+Colin Jacobson of DVD Movie Guide was critical of the episode, saying it "starts pretty well but droops before too long.
 The robot theme is too silly, and the cat sequences are too morbid.
 Some of the battle bots bits amuse, but they're not enough to overcome the episode's general flaws."

+On Four Finger Discount, Brendan Dando and Guy Davis liked the episode because it showed Homer being a good father and also because they were fans of Robot Wars.